kkhanhluu/kkhanhluu.github.io/content/blog/loose-equality-vs-strict-equality/index.md

 ### The quiz - magic number

-_To get started, i have a warm-up challenge for you.
+_To get started, this's a warm-up challenge for you.
 The answer and explanation can be found at the end of this post._

 Can you define the variable `magicNumber` so that the string `"magic"` is printed to the console?